rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### InitialUsers
 Represents the initial users connected to the server.
+Example:
 ```
 InitialUsers {
   "users":l[